laurendelong21/MARS/README.md

 ### MoA-Net

-The creation of MoA-Net is within the `MoA-Net` repository.
-This is the other repository included within this zip file.
-Links are hidden for anonymity and will be added post-review.
+The creation of MoA-Net is within the [`MoA-Net` repository](https://github.com/laurendelong21/MoA-Net).

 ### Triple format